Sexual Misconduct Policy - 63.01D

-The college encourages HCC community members who have questions about Title IX or who want to make a complaint regarding sexual misconduct to contact one of the Title IX co-coordinators are Dr. Cynthia Peterka, vice president of student services, and Mr. David Jordan, associate vice president of human resources.
-The deputy Title IX coordinators are Dr. Llatetra Brown Esters, director of student conduct and the executive associate to the vice president of student services, and David Tiscione, associate director for student conduct and compliance.
+The college encourages HCC community members who have questions about Title IX or who want to make a complaint regarding sexual misconduct to contact one of the Title IX co-coordinators:, Dr. Cindy Peterka, vice president of student services and Mr. Joseph Pettiford, associate vice president of human resources.
+The deputy Title IX coordinators are Mr. Jarrell Anderson, director of Silas Craft Collegians Program and Ms. Christy Lee Koontz, associate director for student conduct and compliance.
 Dr. Peterka (email@example.com) can be reached at 443-518-4809.
 Her office is located in McCuan Hall, room 260 (MH 260).
 Mr. Pettiford (firstname.lastname@example.org) can be reached at 443-518-1100.
 His office is located in Howard Hall room 100 (HW 100). ) Ms. Koontz (email@example.com) can be reached at 443-518-4809.
-Their offices are located in McCuan Hall room 258 (MH 258).
-Mr. Jordan (firstname.lastname@example.org) can be reached at 443-518-1100.
-His office is located in Howard Hall room 100 (HW 100).
+Her office is located in McCuan Hall, room 258 (MH 258).
+Mr. Anderson (firstname.lastname@example.org) can be reached at 443-518-3858.
+His office is located in Howard Hall room 215 (HW 215).
 The most up to date contact information for these individuals can be found on the college website in the staff directory.

 Any changes to this policy must be approved by the office of the vice president of student services, the office of human resources, and the Title IX coordinator.